Generic Name: metipranolol (met-i-PRAN-oh-lol)

 Brand Name: OptiPranolol

-OptiPranolol drops is used for:
+OptiPranolol drops are used for:

 Lowering eye pressure and treating glaucoma.
 It may also be used for other conditions as determined by your doctor.